Facts and Frequently Asked Questions

 When students first arrive on campus, they are enrolled in a Colloquium course.
 This one-credit course serves as an introduction to college life, organized in a seminar and discussion format led by faculty and peer advisors.
 Advisors discuss matters related to academic goals, academic planning, time management and career preparation.

-All freshman students will also enroll in an Inquiry Seminar, which provides an introduction to college writing and presentation skills, in the context of a compelling subject.
+All first-year students will also enroll in an Inquiry Seminar, which provides an introduction to college writing and presentation skills, in the context of a compelling subject.

 What is the average class size?
 What is the student-to-faculty ratio?
 What percent of the faculty hold the terminal degree in their field?
 What is the academic calendar?